-A separation agreement, more accurately called a "separation agreement and property settlement" is a contract between spouses resolving legal and financial issues before the entry of a divorce decree.
-As its name suggests, it contains two types of agreements in one document -- a "separation agreement" and a "property settlement."
+A separation agreement, more accurately called a “separation agreement and property settlement,” is a contract between spouses resolving legal and financial issues before the entry of a divorce judgment.
+Its purpose is to avoid the judicial process.
+As its name suggests, it contains two types of agreements in one document — a “separation agreement” and a “property settlement.”

-The "property settlement" addresses the release and division of the parties' property and property interests.
+The “property settlement” addresses property rights, financial obligations, and the division of marital and divisible property.
 It sets forth a plan for the distribution of assets and debts.
-Assets may include the former marital residence, vehicles, personal property, bank and investment accounts, retirement plan accounts, and interests in businesses.
+Assets may include the former marital residence, vehicles, household furnishings, bank and investment accounts, retirement plan accounts, and interests in businesses.
 Debts may include mortgages, lines of credit, credit card debt, medical bills, student loans, vehicle loans, and family business obligations.
-Parties may enter into property settlements at any time -- before, during, or after marriage.
+Parties may enter into property settlements at any time — before, during, or after marriage.

 We know what we want to do.
 Can one lawyer represent both of us in drafting the agreement?

 Frequently, we support couples in mediation by drafting separation agreements and property settlements after they have negotiated terms.
-In such cases, one spouse or the other will hire us.
-We'll use the mediator's memorandum of understanding or summary as a guide in preparing the agreement.
-This is an extremely cost-effective way to reach a settlement.
-Call us if you'd like more information about how this type of representation works.
+In such cases, one spouse will hire us.
+We’ll use the mediator’s summary as a guide in preparing the agreement.
+This is an extremely cost-effective way to finalize a settlement.
+Call us if you’d like more information about how this type of representation works.

 Reviewing Agreements and Coaching

-We are also happy to review and offer advice on settlement proposals or agreements prepared by your spouse or his/her attorney.
-To save time, we'll ask you to send us the proposal or draft to review before your appointment.
-You'll leave with your questions answered and the information you need to make decisions.
+We are also happy to review and offer advice on settlement proposals and agreements prepared by your spouse or his or her attorney.
+To save time, we’ll ask you to send us the proposal or draft agreement to review before your appointment.
+You’ll leave with your questions answered and the information you need to make smart decisions.